Environmental Communication and Leadership (Certificate)

 Sample related fields include business, education, biology, geosciences, political science and English.

 Applicants must have completed 12 undergraduate credit hours of natural science or social science coursework related to the environment at the time of application to the graduate certificate program.
 They must meet all other graduate admissions requirements.
-Courses are reviewed by the School of Life Sciences graduate committee to ensure that they fulfill this requirement.
+Courses are reviewed by the School of Life Sciences graduate committee to ensure they fulfill this requirement.

 Professionals skilled in communication as well as analytical and critical thinking are highly sought-after in public and private industry.
 Experience with conservation science, policy, management and leadership prepares graduates for careers in research, policy development, law and business management, among many others.